Tattoo Scabbing: How Much Is Normal?

-This scabbing process starts when a component within your blood called plasma starts to ooze out of the wound and begins to harden, covering the open area – your white blood cells will then begin to work in and around the scabbed area to fight off any nasty’s that try to break through as your skin proceeds to regenerate and repair.
+The scabbing process begins when a component within your blood (called plasma) starts to ooze from the wound and begins to harden, covering the damaged area of skin.
+Your white blood cells will then begin to work in and around the scabbed area to fight off any invasive bacteria that attempt to break through as your skin proceeds to regenerate and repair.
 Moisturizing and cleaning the area properly throughout the healing period will support this process.

 Do All Tattoos Scab?